 - 1. Student make-up work is required. - 2.
 A student is allowed three days for each day of absence to make up work. - 3.
 The day a student returns from an absence, it is the student's responsibility to arrange for make-up work. - 4.
 Make-up work should be done outside the student's class period. - 5.
 Late bus service is provided.
-See section 4:10 for late bus schedule for each building.
+See section 4:10 for the late bus schedule for each building.
 Early bus service is provided for students needing to arrive on campus for "zero" hour.
 Students arriving on campus early must remain in supervised areas or make arrangements with their teachers. - 6.
-In case of truancy, make-up work is still required, though the grading and credit granted are at the discretion of the teacher. - 7.
+In case of truancy, make-up work is still required, though the grading and credit granted will follow the PLC guidelines for equitable grading expectations. - 7.
 In case of "out of school" suspension students are allowed the opportunity to make up missed work.
-Assignments are held in the Guidance office and arrangements can be made for pick up with the Guidance secretaries.
+Assignments are held in the School Counseling office and arrangements can be made for pick up with the School Counseling secretaries.
+Students may also access Google classroom for assignments.